trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 ## Limitations of Smart Rollups

-Smart Rollup nodes must behave in a deterministic manner, which allows multiple nodes to run the same rollup and for nodes to verify the state of the rollup.
+Smart Rollup nodes must behave in a deterministic manner by using a proof-generating virtual machine (PVM) to generate a proof of its state.
+In this way, multiple nodes can run the same rollup and other nodes can verify the state of the rollup.
 Therefore, Smart Rollups have some of the same limitations that smart contracts do, such as not being able to use information from outside the blockchain like external APIs.
 Smart Rollups can use data from the smart rollup inbox in each block and from the reveal data channel.